frost0x/frost0x.github.io/index.md

 title: Hack All The Things
 ---

-# Hack ALL the things
+# hack ALL the things

-I write about things that matter.
-Things that can and will accelerate technological and social development.
-Things that are for the readers of tomorrow.
+I write about things that matter to me.
+AI, Cyber Security, Philosophy, and more.
+For the readers of tomorrow.

 ## ✍️ Posts by most recent edit
 {% assign sorted_posts = site.posts | sort: "date" | reverse %}